evkx/evkx.github.io/content/models/kia/ev6/EV6_Long_Range_AWD/_index.md

 ## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 77.4 kWh and a net usable capacity of 74.0 kWh, providing a 3.4 kWh buffer (4.4%) for battery protection.
+The high-capacity battery has a gross capacity of 84.0 kWh and a net usable capacity of 80.0 kWh, providing a 4.0 kWh buffer (4.8%) for battery protection.
 Operating at a nominal voltage of 697 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 506 to 484 km (315-301 miles), depending on the specific configuration and options, such as wheel size.
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 546 to 521 km (339-324 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels can increase energy consumption and subsequently reduce the overall range.
-The vehicle's energy consumption is rated at 14.6 kWh/100 km for the base model and 15.3 kWh/100 km for the top-tier model under the WLTP test cycle.
+The vehicle's energy consumption is rated at 14.7 kWh/100 km for the base model and 15.4 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 233 kW.
-Charging from 0% to 100% takes approximately 38 minutes, while a more typical scenario from 10% to 80% takes 16 minutes with an average charging speed of 192 kW.
+Charging from 0% to 100% takes approximately 41 minutes, while a more typical scenario from 10% to 80% takes 18 minutes with an average charging speed of 192 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 76%.
-This results in an effective charging speed, including time lost, of 152 kW, with each charging session taking about 22 minutes and 59 seconds.
+This results in an effective charging speed, including time lost, of 154 kW, with each charging session taking about 23 minutes and 21 seconds.
 This efficient charging capability makes the Kia EV6 Long Range AWD a convenient option for long-distance travel.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 21 kWh/100 km, the trip would take approximately 9 hours and 15 minutes.
-This journey would require three charging stops from 1% to 63%, with a total charging time of 56 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 21 kWh/100 km, the trip would take approximately 9 hours and 11 minutes.
+This journey would require two charging stops from 1% to 83%, with a total charging time of 51 minutes.

 ### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 43 minutes using a home charging setup.
+This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 16 minutes using a home charging setup.

-{{< sitefiguresized thumb="models/kia/ev6/ev6_long_range_awd/charging_1_st.jpg" title="Kia EV6 Long Range AWD" width="3000" height="2000"  >}}

 ### Charge Port